 As individuals, we can all do our bit: we can recycle, carpool, or use public transport, reduce our carbon footprint, and compost food waste.

-Not so difficult to implement if there is will.
+Not so difficult to implement if there is a will.

-Within our communities and as economies, we are faced with the more substantial challenge of building consensus around affirmative environmental action and the imperative to fight apathy.
+Within our communities and economies, we face the more substantial challenge of building consensus around affirmative environmental action and the imperative to combat apathy.

 Even if we can build consensus at all levels, the damage to our environment has crossed the threshold where it is possible to reverse without intervention.

-Common intervention techniques like burning, incineration, burial, and landfill dumping are expensive to implement and take a huge toll on the environment.
+Common intervention techniques, such as burning, incineration, burial, and landfill dumping, are expensive to implement and have a significant environmental impact.

 In most cases, they do not even solve the problem but compound it by merely delaying the inevitable.